Dynatrace-APAC/dynatrace-apac.github.io/workshops/ac.md

 Access your Kubernetes environment with credentials from your email

-Once you logged in, you can issue the commands below to install Keptn Part of the Keptn setup has been automated within the shell script below.
+Once you logged in, you can issue the commands below to install Keptn<br>
+Part of the Keptn setup has been automated within the shell script below.

 ```bash